 You are looking to protect yourself from spammy link building; you should expect a mix of link sources providing relevant and quality links.

-Any reputable SEO agency will be able to explain the type of relationships they will look for, why they look for those specific links and how they will deliver.
+Any reputable SEO company will be able to explain the type of relationships they will look for, why they look for those specific links and how they will deliver.

 It is impossible to answer this question with an exact number.

 The agency should be able to justify an estimate to support that assessment.

 You should also expect to see an increase in the number of new links each month over time.

 9 – Do you have a database of relevant placement opportunities?

 By asking this question, you are trying to ascertain how easily the agency will be able to build relevant links.